videodromm/Cinder-Videodromm-Textures/README.md

 Cinder-Videodromm-Textures
 ===============

-use this block to compile projects from Videodromm organization on github
+this block has been moved to Cinder-Videodromm block.

+it's still useable for raspberry pi, linux and to test basic Textures